dskaiser82/zl-th/README.md

 - **TypeScript Adoption**: Some parts of the codebase may still need further typing and refinement.

 - **CSS**: We used styled-components, but also had inline css for this demo.
-In Prod codebase, we would likely keep inline styles to a min.
+In a Prod codebase, we would likely keep inline styles to a min.

 ## Screen Capture